hunterpaulson/hunterpaulson.github.io/content/projects/index.md

 led the creation of PayPal's central agent harness 'Pal'. allowing any team to build MCP servers and create their own agents / workflows in a self-serve manner.

 building and maintaining real-time metrics pipelines for _every_ http request and server log across all PayPal brands. the single, structured, source of truth for all site reliability metrics.

+designed algo and pipeline to identify the root cause component of every customer perceived failure in real-time.

+wrote compiler from python to bigquery sql.

+automated data lineage documentation by parsing and creating graph from every sql query ran in the company daily.

+> I will add links when I can share publicly.

 ## Boeing - ML Research Assistant